NxPKG/nxpod/install/installer/pkg/config/v1/config.md

 # Config v1

-Config defines the v1 version structure of the gitpod config file
+Config defines the v1 version structure of the nxpod config file

 ## Supported parameters